bespinian/trainings/gcp-workshops/README.md

   ```
 - In the `app.standard.yaml` set your project number.
   This is used to access your secrets.

+  Also make sure, that the value for the VPC access connector is correct again.
 - Deploy the app using the following command:
   ```sh
   gcloud app deploy app.standard.yaml